California must choose revenue over cuts to protect children's health

 Join the Fight for Our Health

 When access to care is under attack at the federal level, threatening the viability of comprehensive school-based healthcare, California must choose a different path.
+The Senate’s plan includes a fair share contribution solution, but the Assembly has not committed.
 The Governor and Legislature have until June 15 to reach agreement and pass the state budget.
-Now is the time to speak out in support of student health.
+Join us in urging the Assembly to include long-term sustainable revenue solutions in its final proposal.
 Cutting healthcare is not inevitable—it is a choice.
 California can choose a different path: reject cuts and raise revenue instead.